luyadev/luya.io/docs/guide/concepts/elements.md

 ## Render a view file

-When you have a more complex HTML element, the possibility to concate all the HTML parts looks a bit ugly, therefore you can also render a view file with the function `render()`.
+When you have a more complex HTML element, the possibility to concatenate all the HTML parts looks a bit ugly, therefore you can also render a view file with the function `render()`.
 This method will render a defined PHP template which is located in *@app/views/elements/__NAME__.php*.

 ```php
 'myElementButton' => function($href, $name) {